- Poly Fluoro Ltd

-PTFE and Acetal (POM/Delrin) seals and shafts are preferred in such applications.
-Not only are these materials light in comparison to metals, but they are also self-lubricating, implying no need for external lubrication and minimal noise creation.
+Polymers in food equipment are essential in such cases.
+PTFE and Acetal (POM/Delrin) seals and shafts are preferred in these applications.
+Not only are these materials lightweight in comparison to metals, but they are also self-lubricating, implying no need for external lubrication and minimal noise creation.

 PTFE Wiper Seals